 - Ebi no umani / shrimp in light soy sauce-flavored broth: bent form for longevity

 - Musubi kamaboko / fishcake in knot shape

 - Datemaki / rolled seafood omelet: for intellectual enhancement and cultural appreciation

 - Tataki gobo / burdock root in sesame soy sauce vinegar dressing: long, strong root symbolizes stability for the family

 - Takiawase / assorted ingredients cooked separately and then put together, including: Warabi to ganmodoki no nimono [bracken and deep-fried tofu patties simmered in broth]; Koyadofu no fukumeni [rehydrated freeze-dried tofu simmered in light broth; Umeninjin no nimono, shoga-aji [plum-blossom cut carrot simmered in light ginger-flavored broth]: plum blossoms symbolize early spring; and Yabane kinusaya [snow peas cut in arrow-shaft feather shape]: the arrow shaft wards off evil sprints

-- Gindara to hotate no saikyozuke / grilled Saikyo-miso marinated black cod and sea scallops: a standard addition to our osechi
+- Gindara no saikyozuke / grilled Saikyo-miso marinated black cod: a standard addition to our osechi

 - Surenkon / lotus root marinated in sweetened vinegar: see-through holes for a good perspective

 - Kikuka kabu / chrysanthemum-cut Japanese turnip in sweetened vinegar

 For our New Year's Day sake or omiki [lit. sake offered at Shinto altar], we had Shinsei, a self-described "yaya karakuchi" semi-dry sake with a faint mellow note, from Kyoto.
 It tasted great, far better than expected, and it went well with the ozoni and osechi.